 Glossing Over History

-While the Zamboni brand has about 80 percent of the market share in the U.S., the company does have one issue: The product is too well-made by now.
-Zambonis just don't need to be replaced that often, so there are only about 200 made a year -- but don't you cry for them, since in 2010 they were still pulling in $20 million in estimated annual sales [source: Fleming].
+While the Zamboni brand has about 80 percent of the market share in the U.S., the company does have one issue: The product is too well-made now.
+Zambonis just don't need to be replaced that often, so there are only about 200 made a year— but don't you cry for them, since in 2010 the company pulls in $20 million in estimated annual sales [source: Fleming].

 But before we glide right over it, let's get down to business.
 How the heck do these massive machines that look like the boxy cousins of a tractor actually do their job?